Digital-Tech-KKHS/game-design-grace-s-team/documents/Game Design Document.md

 "Why must you be so rude fledgling?
 I was only enquiring after your health."
 The grey owl asked "It looked as if you might have needed assistance."
 "No!"
 The brown owl shouted "I am in need of no assistance from you old owl, you disgust me.
 Your feathers are matted and dirty and your wings are so small and shriveled, I wouldn't want to catch a disease from you, lest you ruin my beautiful feathers with your disgust!"
 The old grey owl was heartbroken from the horrible words of the younger owl and decided that this owl needed to be brought back down to earth from its high perch and learn to fight for its wings that it oh so loved very much.
 "Fine, if you do not wish to accept my concern for you, you will instead accept my wrath."
 The older owl said calmly.
 "Because you love your feathers and wings so much I will have to take them from you, so that you can learn how to have some gratitude for those things that are always there to carry you across the great sea in the sky.
-And because of how rude you were to a lowly owl like me, I  am condemning  you to this place where you will learn what I have had to endure so that before you judge my appearance, you understand what having no wings to rely on can make you become."
+And because of how rude you were to a lowly owl like me, I  am condemning  you to this place where you will learn what I have had to endure so that before you judge my appearance, you understand what having no flight to rely on can make you become."
 The brown owl shrieked as it tried to fly away and realized that its ability to fly was gone.
 It tried again and again but it could not catch wind under its wings.
 It crawled across the floor to the grey owl and asked it what it must do to regain its ability to fly......